mlochbaum/BQN/implementation/compile/dynamic.md

 - Primitives take a long time, because of large arrays.
 - There are many actions, because blocks are repeated many times.

 If many bytecode instructions are evaluated, it must be that blocks are repeated, because each instruction can only be run once by its containing block.
-A derived function might be run many times by a modifier, which typically involves a large array, but could also be because of Repeat (`⍟`).
+A function operand might be run many times by a modifier, which typically involves a large array, but could also be because of Repeat (`⍟`).

 This is an array-based viewpoint, because in a low-level language the large array case would just be considered one of several kinds of repetition.
 Traditionally APL focused exclusively on speeding up the large array case; BQN's compilation makes better block performance a reachable goal.